mjovanc/awesome-decentralized/README.md

 - [Syncthing](https://github.com/syncthing/syncthing) - Syncthing is a continuous file synchronization program.
 It synchronizes files between two or more computers.
 - [Kraken](https://github.com/uber/kraken) - Kraken is a P2P-powered Docker registry that focuses on scalability and availability.
 - [croc](https://github.com/schollz/croc) - croc is a tool that allows any two computers to simply and securely transfer files and folders.
+- [GNUnet](https://www.gnunet.org/en/use.html#filesharing) - GNUnet filesharing is an application that aims to provide censorship-resistant, anonymous filesharing.
+The publisher is empowered to make a gradual choice between performance and anonymity.

 ### Databases